cloudposse-archives/codefresh/README.md

 ## Usage

 If you need to add new repo, just update `Makefile` adding new repo to `REPOSITORIES` variable.
-Make a PR and as soon as it will be closed, new `Codefresh` repository will be created with proper pipeline.
+Open a PR and as soon as it's closed, a new `Codefresh` repository will be created with proper pipeline.
-If you need to update pipelines, then feel free to update proper files in `templates` folder, make a PR and as soon as it will be closed all supported pipelines will be updated.
+If you need to update pipelines, feel free to update the files in `templates` folder, open a PR and as soon as it's closed all supported pipelines will be updated.